tuqqu/tui-chan/README.md

 ## Controls

-At any time you can press `h` to show / hide help bar to look up controls.
+Press `h` to show / hide help bar to look up controls.
 Use `d` or `->` to open board or thread and `a` or `<-` to return to the previous panel.

 | Description | Keys |